 Cascade Mountain North Peak North Slopes

-We later crossed the stream from Francis Lake to the east.
-Another report suggested staying within earshot of the water, so we did just that.
-As terrain steepened, we climbed up a boulder stack and suddenly found a faint trail.
-Then we moved south at 3400′.
+We crossed the creek from Francis Lake to the east.
+A report suggested staying within earshot of the water, so we did that.
+As it steepened, we went up a boulder stack and suddenly found a faint trail.
+Then we went south at 3400′.

-Slide alder had buried parts of the trail.
-So it was tempting to avoid the brush by moving away from the stream.
-But we fought through the mess and located the path on the other side.
-Soon, we found continuous snow at 3800′.
+The slide alder over parts of the trail made it tempting to avoid it by diverging from the stream.
+But we fought through the mess and found the path again on the other side.
+Soon, we saw continuous snow at 3800′.

 See more trip photos here.

-We later reached Francis Lake after 500′ of steep gain.
-The snowy lake was three times the size of Gouging Lake, with a peninsula to the north!
-The only sound here was the cawing of the two ravens swirling above.
-So I felt guilty for disrupting the calm.
+We reached Francis Lake after 500′ of steep gain.
+The snowy lake was three times the size of Gouging Lake, with a peninsula to the north.
+The only sounds were the two swirling ravens, so I almost felt guilty for disrupting the calm.

-I took a moment to admire the lake, and then we walked along the west shore over old avalanche debris.
-The snow had the right consistency to step sideways comfortably above the water.
-Soon, we reached the south end and took a short break in the trees.
+I marveled at the lake before moving along the west shore over old avalanche debris.
+The snow had the perfect consistency to traverse above the water comfortably.
+Soon, we reached the south end and took a break in the trees.

 See more trip photos here.